 In a hurry?
 Don’t worry!
 Use your Microwave to cut down cooking time.
 Just pop your Creamer potatoes in the microwave for about three minutes to par cook before placing them on the grill.

-Try This Easy Recipe: Grilled Creamer Potatoes with Rosemary
+Try This Easy Recipe: Grilled Little Potatoes with Rosemary

 Here’s a simple recipe I like to use for basic grilled potatoes.
 You’ll need: